 Terra Nostra is a famous landmark in Furnas and is a mix of hotel, restaurant, gardens, and of course, outdoor thermal pools.

 There is a massive main pool and two secondary pools with water temperatures ranging from 35 to 40 degrees Celsius.
 With lots of space to swim around, this is definitely one of the most chilled hot spring experiences in São Miguel.

 Apart from the pools, the collection of plants in Terra Nostra Gardens is sublime and creates one of my favorite environments to relax in the island.
 They even got different recommended itineraries for each time of the year.

 In case you are too relaxed to go home, Terra Nostra Garden Hotel is a fantastic place to stay in São Miguel. it’s elegant, modern, and a perfect marriage with the surrounding nature.
 That said, you don’t need to be a guest to eat in their restaurant – pricey, but delicious – nor to visit the gardens.

 - ⏱ Hours: Open everyday from 10am to 6pm.

-- 💡 Pro tip: If you have lunch at their restaurant, the entrance to the park is complimentary (this is 2017 information, please confirm in advance).
+- 💡 Pro tip: If you have lunch at their restaurant (with a bill over 30 euros/person), the entrance to the park is complimentary.
+This is 2023 information, please confirm in advance if still holds though.

-Ok so I never been inside to try out the thermal pool of Furnas Boutique Hotel, so can’t really comment much.
-However, I’ve been inside their gorgeous location and they’re supposed to have the most complete spa experience on the island.
+Ok so I never tried out the thermal pool of Octant Furnas, so can’t really comment much.
+However, I’ve been inside their gorgeous hotel and they’re known to have the most complete spa experience on the island.

 5Termas das Caldeiras